jupyterhub/team-compass/docs/binder/governance.rst

 time.

-The authoritative list of members and their roles (alphabetical sorting) can be found at the :ref:`binder-team` section.
+The authoritative list of members and their roles (alphabetical sorting) can be found at the :ref:`jupyterhub-team` section.

 Team privileges
 ~~~~~~~~~~~~~~~